 PREAMBLE

 This document is the general bylaws of the RETIRED TEACHERS’ ASSOCIATION OF MANITOBA INC. (RTAM).
-These bylaws regulate the transaction of business and affairs of RTAM, a not-for-profit, mutual benefit corporation without share, initially incorporated under the Manitoba Corporations Act on October 24, 1989. * (The full review and revision of the corporation’s bylaws was affirmed at the 2019 AGM.)
+These Bylaws set out the fundamental structure and function of the Corporation of RTAM, a not-for-profit, mutual benefit corporation without share, initially incorporated under The Corporations Act (Manitoba) on October 24, 1989.
+In these Bylaws, the terms "RTAM" and the "Corporation", as defined in Article 1, both refer to the RETIRED TEACHERS' ASSOCIATION OF MANITOBA INC. and may be used interchangeably.
+(The full review and revision of the Corporation’s Bylaws was affirmed at [ ].)

 ARTICLE 1 - DEFINITIONS

 1.01 Definitions

-In the bylaws of the Corporation, unless the context otherwise requires it:
+In these Bylaws of the Corporation, unless otherwise specified or the context otherwise requires it:

 "Act" means The Corporations Act (Manitoba) and any statute that may be substituted therefore, as from time to time amended;

+"Annual General Meeting" or "AGM" means the Annual General Meeting of members of the Corporation;

 "Articles" means the Articles attached to the Articles of Incorporation of the Corporation, dated October 24, 1989, as from time to time amended or restated;

-“Board” means the Board of directors of the Corporation;
+“Board” means the Board of Directors of the Corporation;

 “Bylaws” means these bylaws, and all other bylaws of the Corporation from time to time in force and effect

-“Corporation” means the Corporation incorporated by Articles of Incorporation under the Act and named the Retired Teachers’ Association of Manitoba;
+“Corporation” means the Corporation incorporated by Articles of Incorporation under the Act and named the Retired Teachers’ Association of Manitoba (RTAM);

-“educator” means a person who provides instruction or education, a certified teacher; (2019)
+“Educator” means a person who provides instruction or education, a certified teacher;

-"Meetings of members" means an annual meeting of members and a special meeting of members

-“Special meeting of members" means a special meeting of all members entitled to vote at an annual meeting of members;
+"Fiscal Year" means the fiscal year of the Corporation, which begins on July 1 and ends on June 30;

+"Governing Documents" means those documents listed in Article 3.01 of the Bylaws;

-“member” means someone who qualifies under membership.
-(2019)
+“Member” means someone who qualifies for, and is admitted to, membership under Article 4 of these Bylaws .

-“Full member”

-“Associate member”

-"non-business day" means Saturday, Sunday and any other day that is a holiday as defined in The Interpretation Act (Manitoba);

-“officers” means those directors of the Corporation who are its President, Vice President, Secretary, Treasurer and immediate Past President.
-(2019)
+“Officers” means those directors of the Corporation who are its President, Vice President, Secretary, Treasurer and Past President;

-"recorded address" means, in the case of a member, director, officer, auditor or member of a committee of the Board, the latest address as recorded in the records of the Corporation;

-“RTAM” means the Retired Teachers’ Association of Manitoba;
+“RTAM” means the corporation incorporated by Articles of Incorporation under The Corporations Act (Manitoba) and named the Retired Teachers’ Association of Manitoba Inc.;

-"signing officer" means in relation to any instrument, any person authorized to sign the same on behalf of the Corporation by Article 10.04 or by resolution passed pursuant thereto;
+“Special meeting of members" means a special meeting of all members entitled to vote at an annual general meeting of members that is not the AGM;

 “TRAF” means the Teachers’ Retirement Allowances Fund.